 Q. Will I be sent something confirming that I have declared my intent to graduate?

 A. There is no mailing specifically confirming that you have declared your intent to graduate.
 If you are unsure, check your Aurora record or with an advisor in your Faculty.

-Information regarding graduation will be sent to you 6 – 8 weeks before graduation.
+Information regarding graduation will be e-mailed to you (we use your umanitoba e-mail address ONLY) before graduation.
 This information is sent to all students who have declared their intent to graduate, whether they have met their degree requirements or not.
-If you receive graduation information in the mail, it does not mean that you will be graduating.
+If you receive graduation information, it does not mean that you will be graduating.
 It is your responsibility to ensure that you have met all the requirements for your degree.